Shiregreen child murders: Incident

-Police officers from the South Yorkshire Police attended a residential property on Gregg House Road, close to Hartley Brook Primary Academy in the Shiregreen district of northern Sheffield, at around 07:30 local time on the morning of 24 May 2019.
+Police officers from the South Yorkshire Police attended a residential property on Gregg House Road, close to Hartley Brook Primary Academy in the Shiregreen district of northern Sheffield, at around 07:30 am on 24 May 2019.
 The police had received reports of concerns for the safety of a number of children inside the property from neighbours, and initiated a large scale response to the incident.
 Fifteen police cars arrived to raid the property, during which the police located six children—aged 7 months and 3, 10, 11, 13 and 14 years—unconscious inside the property.
 Officers arrested two people, a 37-year-old man and a 34-year-old woman, on suspicion of murder.

 The area surrounding Gregg House Road was placed under lockdown, including Hartley Brook Primary Academy, whose playground was used for the landing of the Yorkshire Air Ambulance at the scene after the police raid.
 Four road ambulances also attended the scene; all six children were transported to the Sheffield Children's Hospital for treatment.
 The eldest two children, aged 13 and 14, subsequently died in hospital.
 The four remaining children were reported to be conscious and in a non-life threatening condition, although they will remain hospitalised for "certainly the next few hours".
 Police later narrowed down the cordon to the affected street and confirmed they were not looking for other suspects in connection with the "isolated" incident, with no wider risk to the community.